1. Current Air Quality

 1. Filters can be 20x20x1 or 20x20x2.
 Thicker filters offer less resistance to air flow.

-2. Fan shrouds with circular 19" holes provide better air flow.
+2. Fan shrouds with circular 19" holes reduces air backflow.

 3. Pleats in vertical alignment are less prone to sagging.